 "rarely, not often, infrequently," late Old English and early Middle English seldum, an alteration of seldan "infrequently, rarely," from Proto-Germanic *selda- "strange, rare" (source also of Old Norse sjaldan, Old Frisian selden, Dutch zelden, Old High German seltan, German selten), a word of uncertain etymology.
 Perhaps ultimately from the base of self (q.v.).

-Form shifted on analogy of adverbial dative plurals in -um (such as whilom "at one time," from while).
+The form shifted apparently on analogy of adverbial dative plurals in -um (as in whilom "at one time," from Old English hwilum, from the source of while).
 The same development also created litlum from little, miclum from mickle.
-German seltsam "strange, odd," Dutch zeldzaam are related, but with the second element conformed to their versions of -some.
+Also compare random, ransom.
+The forms in -n decreased from 14c. and faded out in 16c.

 Old English seldan had comparative seldor, superlative seldost; in early Middle English, as seldan changed form and lost its connection with these, selde was back-formed as a positive.
 Shakespeare uses seld-shown "rarely exhibited."
 Some compounds using the old form survived through Middle English, such as selcouth "rarely or little-known, unusual, strange, wonderful," from Old English selcuð, seld-cuð, from seldan + cuð (see couth).

 German seltsam "strange, odd," Dutch zeldzaam are cognates of seldom, but with the second element conformed to their cognates of -some.
 Related: Seldomness.

 Seldom-times "rarely, hardly ever" is from mid-15c. (earlier was seld-when, Old English seldhwanne "rarely," which lasted until 16c.).
 Seldom-seen "rarely encountered" is from mid-15c.; older was seld-seen (Middle English seld-sen, from Old English seldsiene), which lasted long enough to appear in Marlowe (seildsene, 1590s).